superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

 <p align="center"><img width="450" src="https://superpowered.com/images/superpowered-animated.svg"></p>

-Superpowered Inc develops the leading portable C++ Audio SDK, Javascript Web Audio SDK (alpha), C++ Networking SDK, and C++ Crypto SDK featuring low-power and real-time latency.
+Superpowered Inc develops the leading portable C++ Audio SDK, C++ Networking SDK, and C++ Crypto SDK featuring low-power and real-time latency.
 With builds for Desktop, Mobile, IoT and Embedded Devices, portable and cross-platform on Android, iOS, macOS, tvOS, Linux and Windows as well as processor-specific builds for ARM32, ARM64, x86, and x64.

-# Supported Platforms

-Superpowered is cross-platform: ALL SUPERPOWERED C++ CODE CAN BE COPY-PASTED between Android, iOS, macOS, tvOS, Linux and Windows.
-Superpowered Javascript Web Audio (beta) supports all modern web browsers.

-# Superpowered Technologies
+# Technology, SDKs and Code

 Superpowered Inc develops the following interactive audio, networking and cryptographics SDKs and infrastructure:

 ### 1. Superpowered C++ Audio Library and SDK for Android, iOS, macOS, tvOS, Linux and Windows.

-Superpowered C++ Audio Library and SDK is the leading C++ Audio Library featuring low-power, real-time latency and cross-platform audio players, audio decoders, Fx, audio I/O, streaming, music analysis and spatialization.
+Superpowered C++ Audio Library and SDK is the leading C++ Audio Library featuring low-power, real-time latency and cross-platform audio players, audio decoders, Fx (effects), audio I/O, streaming, music analysis and spatialization.

-For the most recent and up-to-date feature list, see: https://superpowered.com/#comptable
+For the most up-to-date feature list, see: https://superpowered.com/audio-library-sdk

-### 2. Superpowered Javascript Web Audio (alpha) for web browsers.

-Superpowered Javascript Web Audio (alpha) brings the entire Superpowered Audio library and functionality to the browser.
-Currently in development.

-For the most up-to-date information, see: https://superpowered.com/wasm-audio-web-audio-javascript and here for demo: https://superpowered.com/wasmdemo/

-### 3. Superpowered C++ Networking Library and SDK for Android, iOS, macOS, tvOS, Linux and Windows.
+### 2. Superpowered C++ Networking Library and SDK for Android, iOS, macOS, tvOS, Linux and Windows.
 The Superpowered C++ Networking Library and SDK was designed from the ground-up to provide the easiest cross-platform way for a client to communicate with the back-end.
 It implements HTTP and HTTPS communication with custom data and header support, progress handling, file uploads/downloads and more.
 It reduces implementation, debug and maintenance time of typical tasks such as REST API requests, OAuth and bearer token authorization, or digital media streaming.
 It operates identically on all platforms, removing the pain of writing wrappers and finding quirks around the operating system's networking API, while it's fully self-contained and independent from it.
 The SDK also has a JSON parser to offer a complete package for your everyday networking and parsing needs.

-For the most recent and up-to-date feature list, see: https://superpowered.com/networking-library-sdk
+For the most up-to-date feature list, see: https://superpowered.com/networking-library-sdk

-### 4. Superpowered C++ Cryptographics Library and SDK for Android, iOS, macOS, tvOS, Linux and Windows.
+### 3. Superpowered C++ Cryptographics Library and SDK for Android, iOS, macOS, tvOS, Linux and Windows.
 Superpowered Crypto offers the easiest cross-platform way to implement RSA public and private key cryptography, AES encryption and hashing functions (SHA, MD5).
 Unlike other cryptographics libraries designed for crypto enthusiasts with myriads of options and complex APIs, Superpowered Crypto has direct one-liner calls for signing, verification, encryption and decryption, solving the most common use-cases in the quickest way.

-For the most recent and up-to-date feature list, see: https://superpowered.com/crypto-library-sdk
+For the most up-to-date feature list, see: https://superpowered.com/crypto-library-sdk

-### 5. Superpowered HLS (HTTP Live Streaming) audio for Android, iOS, macOS, tvOS, Linux and Windows.
+### 4. Superpowered HLS (HTTP Live Streaming) audio for Android, iOS, macOS, tvOS, Linux and Windows.
 - VOD, live or event streams.
 - AAC-LC or MP3 audio encoding.
 - ADTS AAC, MP3 or MPEG-TS containers.